Camp Sovereignty: Early 2006: The 'Stolenwealth' Games

 Prior to the 2006 Melbourne Commonwealth Games (15/3/2006-26/3/2006), the Black GST group encouraged people to attend their planned protest which would commence three days prior to the start of the Commonwealth Games.
 The group encouraged activists to join them in the camp protesting for the duration of the Commonwealth Games.
-The group branded the Commonwealth Games as the ‘Stolenwealth Games’ in reference to the Stolen Generations and what the GST were terming Genocide.
+The group branded the Commonwealth Games as the ‘Stolenwealth Games’ in reference to the Stolen Generations and what the GST were terming genocide.
 The group planned this initiative and invited activists throughout 2005 and early 2006 to best take advantage of the anticipated domestic and international media coverage.
 The group also pursued various events throughout the 2006 Commonwealth games including further protests and press events.

+Uncle Kev Buzzacott was also involved in organising the protest, doing welcomes and attending to the fire.

-Throughout February and early March 2006, the Black GST group and Victorian authorities engaged in frequent non-conclusive discussion to ensure ‘the protest is manageable’ and is reasonable.
+Throughout February and early March 2006, the Black GST group and Victorian authorities engaged in frequent non-conclusive discussion to ensure "the protest is manageable" and is reasonable.
 These discussions combined with the government rejecting a cultural camp in Victoria Park, Collingwood had led the Black GST group to become increasingly vocal.